What is a Lazy Angle?

 Goodness, Lazy Angle blocks work with so many other quilt blocks.
 The Lazy Angle seam matches any other quilt block unit with a side center seam.
 And the Lazy Angle blocks work well with other common blocks, too.
 I call these companion blocks and here are just a few.

-All of the information presented here can be found in our book Lazy and Lovin’ It.
-If you would like to test-drive the book before buying your own copy – download the first chapter ‘Getting Started’ below.
+All of the information presented here can be found in our book Lazy and Lovin’ It

 All of our products can be purchased online or through local quilt shops.